oyster-catcher/HopperGuidance/README.md

 HopperGuidance
 ==============

 A KSP mod which enables the calculation of a fuel efficient trajectory in-flight through a number of targets to make a soft landing at a designated location respecting the capabilities of the craft.
-The craft will be steered automonously to follow this trajectory.
+The craft will be steered automonosly to follow this trajectory.
 You can choose many parameters of the trajectory to make it safe or more exciting.
-This has been a culmination of years of effort on and off, particulary to give to the ability to find the optimum path to steer quickly through a sequence of targets.
+This has been a culmination of years of effort on and off, particularly to give to the ability to find the optimum path to steer quickly through a sequence of targets.

 Features
 - Pick targets to pass through ending on a ground target